nucccc/sqlmodelgen/README.md

 `sqlmodelgen` is a library to convert `CREATE TABLE` statements from SQL to classes inheriting `SQLModel` from the famous [sqlmodel library](https://sqlmodel.tiangolo.com/).

+At the moment there is support (with limites capabilities) for direct interconnection with SQLite and Postgres

 ## Example

 ```python